dentelis/php-json-structure-validator/readme.md

 Validator is a lightweight PHP library for validating the structure of data retrieved from an external json API.

-The library was originally created for use in acceptance api tests, but can be used anywhere else.
+The library was originally created for use in acceptance api tests, but can be used anywhere else as well.

+See [dentelis/phpunit-json-assert](https://github.com/dentelis/phpunit-json-assert) for PhpUnit support.

 ## Specific